Estate Planning for Children

 If something happens to you, what will happen to them?

-• A guardian must be appointed for your children.
-The guardian's duty is provide personal care and custody for them.
-Without an estate plan, your family will not be certain about who should be appointed as guardian.
-If so, they may have a dispute regarding the best course of action.
-In most cases, this dispute must be resolved in court.
-The court may appoint a different person as guardian than you would have selected.
+Your estate plan for children must include a document to designate a guardian.
+Without this important document, your family will not be certain who should be appointed to care for your children.
+If so, they may fight among themselves regarding the best course of action.
+Any such disputes must be resolved in court.
+Also, the court may appoint a different person as guardian than you would have selected.

-• If your children are minors, then your assets must be investigated and brought under the control of a court-appointed "conservator".
-The conservator's duty is manage assets for your children until the age of 18.
+Your estate plan for children should include a trust.
+A trust allows you to appoint a trustee to manage assets for your children.
+Without a trust, your assets must be administered for minor children by a court-appointed "conservator" until they reach the age of 18.
 The conservator may be a family member, but if they cannot agree, the court may appoint a professional third party.
 This process can be costly and time-consuming.

-Complete Estate Plans For Parents With Young Children
+Core Estate Plans For Young Children

 • Basic Estate Plan for Children